BP Exploration (Caspian Sea) Limited is the operator on behalf of the Contractor Parties to the ACG Production Sharing Agreement.

 Central Azeri facilities include:

-Total CA production for the first half of 2023 was 98,000 barrels per day.
+Total CA production during 2024 was on average about 97,000 barrels per day.

 West Azeri (WA) is an offshore production, drilling and quarters (PDQ) platform located 100km off Baku in the Caspian Sea at a water depth of 120 meters .
 The platform has been in operation since December 2005 producing oil from the western portion of the ACG field.